Using Markdown with Eleventy

 Term 2

-: <p>Definition of Term 2.</p>The Markdown markup above will be rendered to this HTML code:
+: <p>Definition of Term 2.</p>The Markdown block above renders into the following HTML:

 <dl>